tilezen/vector-datasource/CONTRIBUTING.md

 Once you find a result you like, click on it to pull up the info window, and follow the view on OSM.org link like so:

-**Specific OSM feature to test for:**
+##### Determine which tile the feature should appear in for your test

+Following the link from Overpass, like:

 - http://www.openstreetmap.org/node/1114457089

-Zoom out to the "min_zoom" of the feature, then right click on the map near the icon, but not on the icon.
+You'll load a new page.
+Zoom the map out to the desired "min_zoom" of the feature, then right click on the map near the icon, but not on the icon.
 Then Inspect element, and look for the `leaflet-map-pane` and follow that down till you find the raster tile.

-Alternatively...
+##### Alternative method if feature is already in Mapzen tiles

 Use one of the Mapzen house styles to determine the tile.

 - http://tangrams.github.io/bubble-wrap/#7/37.606/-121.943